-Healthy Blue donates $100k to Sandhills Center for Hope
+Healthy Blue donates $100K to Sandhills Center for Hope

 People are also reading…

-“We are a new organization that is currently providing Intensive Outpatient and Outpatient Substance Abuse services,” said Yvonne (Nina) Millwood, Sandhills Center for Hope, Inc. CFO.
+“We are a new organization that is currently providing Intensive Outpatient and Outpatient Substance Abuse services,” said Yvonne (Nina) Millwood, Sandhills Center for Hope, Inc. chief financial officer.
 “We are working on opening a detox and residential facility within the next year.”

 The funds from Healthy Blue will help with the purchase and possible remodel of a bigger building.
-Millwood and CEO Alex Jines are in the process of purchasing the former Marian Residence at 11th and Toluca in Alliance.
+Millwood and Chief Executive Officer Alex Jines are in the process of purchasing the former Marian Residence at the intersection of W 11th Street and Toluca Avenue in Alliance.

 The new facility will offer medical and social detox, medication assisted treatment, intensive outpatient substance abuse services as well as transitional living.